 e.
-Analysis prepared for the applicant by Bartelt Engineering and composed in the "Onsite Wastewater Dispersal Feasibility Study for the Benjamin Ranch Winery, 8895 Conn Creek Road, Napa County," (Benjamin Ranch WWFS) revised in February 2018, concluded that the wastewater generated from the project could adequately be disposed on-site.
-That analysis determined peak daily process and sanitary wastewater flows to be 11,680 gallons during the 61 days of harvest and crush season, assuming 1.5 gallons of wastewater is generated per gallon of the winery's requested annual production of 475,000 gallons of wine (2-5).
+Analysis prepared for the applicant by Bartelt Engineering and composed in the Onsite Wastewater Dispersal Feasibility Study for the Benjamin Ranch Winery, 8895 Conn Creek Road, Napa County (Benjamin Ranch WWFS), revised in February 2018 and revised again in December 2020, concluded that the wastewater generated from the project could adequately be disposed on-site.
+That analysis determined peak daily process and sanitary wastewater flows to be 11,680 gallons during the 61 days of harvest and crush season, assuming 1.5 gallons of wastewater are generated per gallon of the winery's requested annual production of 475,000 gallons of wine (2-5).
 Outside of harvest and crush season, flows would be lower, with peak daily process and sanitary wastewater flows estimated at 7,031 gallons.
-(Sanitary wastewater flows are to be highest on days during the harvest and crush season, when a 24-person dinnertime marketing event is scheduled to occur with tours and tastings for up to 376 people, or 400 less 24.
-Wastewater flows from visitors are based on the engineer's observations that approximately 60 percent of tours and tastings guests utilize winery restroom facilities, and on assumptions that no food from the on-site kitchen is served to tours and tastings guests.)
+Sanitary wastewater flows are anticipated to be highest (1,978 gallons per day) on days during the harvest and crush season, with maximum employment inclusive of seasonal workers, when a 24 person dinnertime marketing event is scheduled to occur with tours and tastings for up to 376 people, or 400 less 24 and when a 150-person marketing event occurs on a Monday, Tuesday or Wednesday when the winery hosts the maximum number of tours & tastings guests (150 people).
+Wastewater flows from visitors are based on the engineer's observations that approximately 60 percent of tours and tastings guests utilize winery restroom facilities, that approximately 75 percent of marketing events guests utilize winery restroom facilities, and on assumptions that no food from the onsite kitchen is served to tours & tastings guests.

 The applicant's preferred method of process wastewater treatment consists of on-site pretreatment and distribution of treated effluent as seasonal surface irrigation on a portion of the existing vineyards on the property.
 This approach for reuse of treated process wastewater includes a storage tank of at least 126,000 gallons for storage of effluent during winter cool and wet months, when vineyard surface drip irrigation needs are lower.
 Individual sanitary wastewater treatment systems would be provided for the production and hospitality buildings due to their distance from each other, but both systems would also include pre-treatment followed by dispersal through subsurface drip fields located among the vineyards 1) north of the production buildings, and 2) south of the hospitality building.
 Site evaluation performed by Bartelt Engineering on June 5, 2013, for the Benjamin Ranch WWFS identified clay loam, sandy clay and sandy clay loam in six test pits around the development area.
 Acceptable depth in the test pits was 40 inches to the limiting layer (6,7), below which soil conditions would be less conducive to treatment of effluent; a minimum of 30 inches to the limiting layer is necessary for pre-treated effluent (minimum 6inch depth of dripline trench plus minimum 24 inches below the dripline for treatment).
-Based on absorption rate of the observed soil types in the test pits, the Benjamin Ranch WWFS concluded that the winery buildings' dispersal field would require a minimum area of 1,040 square feet, and the hospitality building dispersal field would require a minimum of 2,240 square feet.
+Based on absorption rate of the observed soil types in the test pits, the Benjamin Ranch WWFS concluded that the winery buildings' dispersal field would require a minimum area of 1,040 square feet, and the hospitality building dispersal field would require a minimum of 2,240 2,300 square feet.
 With the winery development and structures surrounded by unbuilt vineyards on the majority of the proposed 64-acre parcel, there is adequate area for both septic system leachfields, plus 200 percent reserve area as required by Napa County Environmental Health regulations (Napa County Code Section 13.40.040; also see Napa County "Regulations for Design, Construction and Installation of Alternative Sewage Treatment Systems," Sections 3.A and 9).